Rounakdeepsingh/Rounakdeepsingh/README.md

 ## 🏆 Highlights

-- 🔥 Building a **1,000+ problem algorithms notebook** with topic‑wise mastery
+- 🔥 Building a **1,000+ problem algorithms notebook**
-- 🏅 Maintaining **30‑day streaks** and contest discipline
+- 🏅 Maintaining **coding streaks** and contest discipline
-- 📖 Publishing **200+ solution writeups** and contest debriefs
+- 📖 Publishing **solution writeups** and post‑contest debriefs
-- 🌍 Sharing milestones on LinkedIn to inspire and connect
+- 🌍 Sharing milestones to inspire and connect with the community

 ---

 ## 🗣️ Let’s Connect

 If you’re building something ambitious, solving tough problems, or exploring security — let’s connect.
-Collaboration is where the best ideas come alive.

 ---

 > 💡 *“Every algorithm solved is a step closer to clarity.
 Every bug fixed is a lesson in resilience.”*

+---